Classic Chocolate Chip Cookies

 For this chocolate chip cookies recipe all you need are these ingredients:

-• Baking powder – is a chemical leavening which increases the volume of the ingredients, creating a nice light texture.
+- Bicarbonate of soda or baking soda – is a chemical leavening which works both prior and during baking.
+It becomes activated when it’s combined with both an acidic ingredient or liquid, which increases the volume of the ingredients, creating a nice light texture.

-• Golden syrup or corn syrup – is an invert sugar which, creates a texture that’s flexible and chewy, as opposed to crisp.
+- Golden syrup or corn syrup or honey – is an invert sugar which, creates a texture that’s flexible and chewy, as opposed to crisp.

 Chocolate recommendations: bars – Lindt Excellence dark 70% bar 100g, Montezuma’s darkside 51% bar 90g, Menier dark cooking chocolate 100g, Green and Black’s Organic dark Chocolate 100g, 1kg bags – Callebaut dark chocolate, Callebaut milk chocolate, Callebaut white chocolate.